jarekratajski/kotlin_spring_presentation/presentation/src/springkot.md

 }
 ```

-But is it better than Optional/Option
+Is it better than Optional/Option ?

-operators

 ## Kotlin supports immutability  / expressions